duongvituan/godot-action-animation-framework/README.md

 ## Demo Code:
 Download source code and run demo

-How to create 1 action, use key `gd` and call func create, ex: I create 1 action move by x:
+How to create 1 action, use keyword `gd` and call func create, ex: I create 1 action move by x:

 ```python
 # ex: I create 1 action move_by_x 100 pixel with duration = 1.0s